kburk1997/RelieveMe/README.md

    On Linux, replace `'English_United States.1252'` with `'en_US.UTF-8'`.

 6. Run our application.
-   - For now, test the database connection by going to: http://localhost:8080/api/buildings
+   - Test the database connection by going to: http://localhost:8080/api/buildings
      - Should see various buildings in JSON